 State funding comes from the State Aviation Trust Fund, which derives its revenue from a portion of the state sales tax on jet fuel and a nine-cent per gallon tax on aviation gasoline.
 On state/local projects, the state can provide up to 90 percent of eligible project costs.
 The state can also provide up to 50 percent of the local share on federally funded projects.
 Safety-related equipment and services do not require cost sharing.
+Additional state funding for FY 2026 will be determined by the Missouri General Assembly and as approved by the Governor.

 Project Priorities - The primary sources for prioritizing airport projects are the FAA National Plan of Integrated Airport Systems (NPIAS), the MoDOT State Airport System Plan, and the Capital Improvement Plans (CIPs) submitted by airports.
-The NPIAS establishes basic criteria for Section 7 - 5 airports to be eligible for federal aviation funds.
+The NPIAS establishes basic criteria for airports to be eligible for federal aviation funds.
 The State Airport System Plan is a working document updated regularly to reflect current activity levels and changes to airport facilities and air navigation aids.
-All federally-obligated airports are required to annually submit an updated CIP, and non-NPIAS airports are encouraged, but not required, to submit similar documentation.
+All federally obligated airports are required to annually submit an updated CIP, and non-NPIAS airports are encouraged, but not required, to submit similar documentation.
 These plans document an airport's upcoming project needs.